We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 It could also be more personal.
 Living locally could represent feeling connected to any area with curiosity and appreciation.
 You can accomplish this by finding a community of like-minded people or loved ones to provide a sense of home.
 Additionally, you can adopt a mindset that your local area has inherent value — it gives fulfillment to you, your neighbors and the planet.

-Pondering these considerations, here are some creative ways to explore foreign and familiar destinations to make anyone comfortable living locally.
+Here are some creative ways to explore foreign and familiar destinations to make anyone comfortable living locally.

 When You’re Traveling Abroad

-You could be the type of traveler that plans a detailed itinerary and reads books about the area before boarding a plane.
+You could be the type of traveler who plans a detailed itinerary and reads books about the area before boarding a plane.
 You may also be a more spontaneous adventurer who prefers learning on the go.
 No matter your style, here’s how to embrace living like a local while traveling abroad.

 1. Find the Local Specialty

 One of the most common pieces of living local advice is to eat the food.
 While this is one way to embrace the culture physically, take it further to discover where the area’s residents excel.
 Searching local markets could reveal the locals are expert potters or weavers.
 Perhaps they’re known for spending copious time in saunas, and you should schedule a time to relax.
-Dig deep and you could be shocked by what you find.
+Dig deep, and you could be shocked by what you find.

 2. Don’t Be Afraid to Go Off the Map